DaphneWebFramework/Harmonia/.github/README.md

 ## License

-TemplateLibrary is distributed under the Creative Commons Attribution 4.0 International License.
+Harmonia is distributed under the Creative Commons Attribution 4.0 International License.
 For more information, visit [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).